-Digital Photography 1A/1B Duration: Two Semesters (one year curriculum) UC/CSU Approved: Yes (Area F - Visual & Performing Arts); NCAA: No Type of Course: Elective To be eligible for consideration: Digital Photography 1A - N/A; Digital Photography 1B requires successful completion of Digital Photography 1A Year Level: 9-12
+Digital Photography 1A/1B Duration: Two Semesters (one year curriculum) UC/CSU Approved: Yes (Area F - Visual & Performing Arts); NCAA: No Type of Course: Elective To be eligible for consideration: Year Level: 9-12

 Description: This two semester curriculum is designed to introduce the student to digital photography.
 Students will have the opportunity to experiment with digital photography equipment, digital photographic manipulation computer programs, image making or manipulating equipment, elements and principles of design/art (including photo history) and concepts to create photographic and/or digital art images.
 In this context, students will study the elements and principles of design/art as they apply to digital photographic images from black and white and color film era, focusing on the sensory, formal, expressive and aesthetic properties of photographic art and will examine closely the history and development of photography.